Texa: Miscellaneous

-In the 13th Century, the Norse fleet of Somerled anchored near to Texa.
+In the 13th century, the Norse fleet of Somerled anchored near to Texa.
 Islay was one of the centres of Norse culture in the Hebrides.

 The island's name has been recorded in a number of variants.
 In 1385, John of Fordun refers to Texa as "Helan ttexa" ("eilean" being an island in Gaelic).
 In 1549, Dean Monro wrote of "Tisgay" that it was: "callit by the Erische Tisgay, ane myle of lenthe guid maineland, and ane kirk in it; very guid it is for sheep and for fishing."

 In 1614, it was referred to in a document as "Ilantasson", and was chartered by the crown to Sir John Campbell of Cawdor, confirmed by a Scottish Act of Parliament in 1626.
 In 1608, Andrew Knox, bishop of the Isles, wrote from "Ilintexa".
 In 1625, Father Cornelius Ward, a Franciscan missionary reported that there were twenty nine people living on the island, and most of them were Roman Catholic.
 (The island was inhabited until the early 19th century.)
 The six who were not Catholic, he converted.
 Johan Blaeu's 1654 Atlas records Texa as "Ylen Teghza".

+In 1741, the island was referred to by a marriage contract between Jane and Susan.

 The Statistical Account, written more than a century and a half later, records that: